Search and apply for a home

 To apply, you will need:

-- your applicant number - this is on the letter we sent you when you registered; if you have lost your number, please call the Access and Allocations Service
+- your applicant number - this is on the letter we sent you when you registered; if you have lost your number, please call the Assets and Allocations Service

 - your band (also on the registration letter) - properties are labelled according to the kind of customer they are suitable for; these labels are called housing bands.